How to Plant, Grow, and Care for Monstera Adansonii

 Heart or oval-shaped, the leaf is designed to capture sunlight efficiently despite all those holes.
 They typically dwell deep in the tropical rainforests and really need only indirect bright lighting to thrive.
 As the plant matures, its leaves gradually develop more and more of their distinctive holes.

-These holes serve another purpose beyond filtering the sunlight down to the plant.
-Five holes plant can resist high winds by simply letting the breeze pass on through!
-And unlike its relative M. deliciosa, M. adansonii always keeps the full edges of its leaf, so the holes remain holes instead of deep indentations.
+These holes serve another purpose beyond filtering the sunlight down.
+Five holes can resist high winds by simply letting the breeze pass through!
+Unlike its relative M. deliciosa, M. adansonii always keeps the full edges of its leaf, so the holes remain holes instead of deep indentations.

 In the spring months, they develop a cream-colored flower with hints of purple.
 It does not always appear for home growers, but in the wild, it’s a common sight.